crwang/crwang.github.io/index.md

 This site is aimed at sharing tech resources and insights that I have found useful.

-As a tech person, I've decided to use a personal url, not because I'm vain (or I try not to be), but because it keeps from offending or misrespresenting companies.

 ### Recent Posts
 <ul class="posts">
   {% for post in site.posts limit:10 %}